Gustaf Einar Du Rietz

 Gustaf Einar Du Rietz (25 April 1895 – 7 March 1967) was a Swedish botanist and lichenologist.
 His research interests included plant ecology, lichen taxonomy, and biogeography.
 He was a leading figure in the Uppsala school of phytosociology–the study of groups of species of plants that are usually found together–and is recognised for his role in advancing this field of science and for mentoring future lichenologists.
 He led the Swedish Australasian Botanical Expedition of 1926–27, a seven-month research tour of various locations.
 He was married to Greta Sernander, who was also a lichenologist.
 During the expedition, Du Rietz and his wife researched the vegetation in New Zealand, Australia, and Java, focusing on mountain lichens and their potential as bioindicators for environmental conditions.
 They collected around 3000 specimens, contributing significantly to the study of bipolar lichens and forest ecology, despite challenges in processing all the samples upon return to Sweden.
 Several species have been named in his honour.
 In 1949, Du Rietz was elected to the Royal Swedish Academy of Sciences and contributed significantly to nature conservation efforts in Sweden.

 Early life and education

 Gustaf Einar Du Rietz was born in Bromma on 25 April 1895.
 He was the second son of the CEO of Stockholms Benmjölsfabrik AB, the engineer Hjalmar Du Rietz and Charlotta Sofia Mathilda (born Kullman).
-His younger brother, Carl Du Rietz (1905–1986), pursued a career as a high school teacher.
+His younger brother, Carl Du Rietz, pursued a career as a high school teacher.
 Du Rietz finished grade school in 1912, and became a Filosofie kandidat in 1917.
-The seventeen-year-old who registered at Uppsala University developed a varied interest in outdoor botany, especially in lichens and coastal areas, passions that he maintained throughout his life.
-He especially liked to explore the lifeforms present in the outer archipelago of the Baltic Sea and on Jungfrun, a nature reserve on the island of Gotland.

 Du Rietz graduated with a licentiate degree from Uppsala University in 1921, and received an associate professorship the same year.
 His thesis was titled Zur methodologischen Grundlage der modernen Pflanzensoziologie.
-The dissertation was translated into German and printed in Vienna for economic reasons, reflecting the scientific language preference in the Nordic countries at the time.
-The defence, held in Uppsala in spring 1921, was reportedly dramatic.
-The thesis focused on the methodological foundations of modern plant sociology, covering topics such as life forms, stratification, and the associations based on dominant species' life forms, as well as the concept of constancy and field boundary lines.
-Although logical and impressive for its era, the dissertation was quite schematic and faced criticism, particularly regarding the so-called Konstanzgesetze (i.e., principles regarding the regular occurrence of certain plant species within specific types of vegetation communities or habitats).
 In 1922 Du Rietz was awarded a PhD for his work.